tommasocarraro/SemNeSyKTRecSys/README.md

   - improve type hints
   - write comments
   - Books:
-    - open library:
-      - handle termination signals
     - first query on KG graph and try to find a plausible match, then if information is still missing try to complete with open library
   - implement better api results filtering and selection strategy
+- ciomi:
   - better check wikidata categories to create the small dumps used to filter out unwanted matches (especially music that has only album for the moment)
   - code refactoring to put code in the right module
   - finish the first scraping loop with Amazon and then use API to complete data
   - implement driver to launch cypher queries from python on neo4j
   - understand how to rank paths and the desired path length
   - import of the new wikidata file (check filtered relationships carefully)
   - import labels and put labels in paths